 The last time Los Angeles saw a real snowflake was when Hell froze over.

 High on a ladder, a painter keeps up appearances.

 In California, there is no room for wrinkles, sags, or cracks.

-At the end of Route 66, dreamers try to create utopia.
+At the end of Route 66, dreamers come here to create utopia by hook and crook.

 California dedicates herself to the pursuit of Dionysus and when Santa rolls into town with his reindeer, real soon, he will be wearing yellow speedo’s, a bright red stocking cap, and a pair of dark sunglasses that would make a gangster proud. .